 Fresh shrimp are great, however, frozen shrimp are always a nice option because most seafood comes into stores already frozen, the fish monger defrosts it before selling.
 Frozen shrimp also store nicely for several months at a time, and you have it handy, ready-to-cook at a moments notice.
 To defrost shrimp, place in a bowl of cold water in the sink for an hour.

-Cleaning and preparing shrimp is very important.
-First, you must remove the head.
+Cleaning and preparing shrimp is very necessary, first – remove the head (in most countries, except the United States, people leave the head on and eat it).
 Next, pull the shell back from the top of the shrimp, removing the legs, but leaving the tail intact.
-Then, with a paring knife, slice the shrimp down the back to create a fan shape or scampi, and remove the vein.
+Then with a paring knife, slice the shrimp down the back to create a fan shape or scampi, and remove the black or blue vein.

-6-10 fresh or frozen jumbo shrimp, any variety – defrosted
+6-8 fresh or frozen jumbo shrimp or prawns, any variety – defrosted

 2 tablespoons brown rice flour, or regular all purpose